Mom's Dinner

 Dipping Sauce

-There is an optional dipping sauce in the recipe card.
-It is a great creamy sauce with a little kick of heat from the horseradish.
+Grilled Chicken is great with a dipping sauce!
+This Horseradish Cream Sauce is a great creamy sauce with a little kick of heat from the horseradish.
 This is also a great schmear for chicken sandwiches.

 Side Dish Recipes